nhoelzl/data_science_jupyter_template/README.md

-# data_science_jupyter_template
+# A 'Data Science' Jupyter Template for Python
-Starter template for #JupyterLab and #JupyterNotebook python files to start immediately working on your #DataScience analysis.
+Starter template for JupyterLab and JupyterNotebook python files to start immediately working on your data science analysis.